USGS-WiM/STNField/README.md

 ####Location Search
 The text bar "Find address or place" next to the basemaps selector allows the user to type a place name, address, or a longitude and latitude (in that order, comma seperated) and have the map zoom to that location if the gocoding service behind it returns a match.
 Try a few places.
 You can enter a state, a city, an address, or coordinates.

+####Create a site
+Create a new STN site by clicking the Create New Site button at the top left, next to the navigation tools.
+After clicking the button, you will be in Create Site Mode, which should be indicated by an indicator bar in the place of the Create Site button.
+A click on the map will generate a dialog box that tells you the coordinates of your click and confirms whether you'd like to continue creating a new site.

+Click "Yes, Create New Site" to advance to the Create Site page.
+Fill in the form to make a new test site.

+To exit the create site dialog within the map, click cancel.
+To exit Create Site Mode, click the mode indicator bar.